 Armed with ‘a million years’ of experience and a catchphrase ‘A man is not a financial plan’, Mary Waring has integrity and enthusiasm in spades.
 She is clever.
 Clear.
 Highly recommended (by lawyers at both Withers and Mishcon de Reya).
 And tuned in: “The typical IFA is male, grey hair and grey suit.
 Whilst there is absolutely nothing wrong with that, many women are looking for something different.
 At a time when they are feeling overwhelmed and very anxious, they need a lot of hand holding and looking after.
 That’s what I’m great at!”
 She’s been an IFA specialising in divorce for five years and is firmly against ‘ticking box’ solutions.
 If you need to cry, she’ll let you – there are no awkward silences that she can’t handle.
 In fact Waring can handle anything, except her springer spaniel Chester who competes in agility competitions and is generally eliminated within three seconds.

-Contact: email@example.com, based in Surrey but will travel in and out of London
+Contact: firstname.lastname@example.org, with offices in Surrey and London

 2. Anna Sofat at Addidi Wealth

 Anna Sofat is not afraid of a fight.
 She wants her clients to feel that they have some control back.
 “It can be very empowering being able to control your future and be responsible for it,” she says.
 This from a woman who sat on Rochester City Council – she’s political and engaged.
 She created her own business because she wanted to work on her own terms and without compromising either herself and her two daughters, or her clients.
 Yes she says “making decisions can be daunting” but, as one client says, with Sofat on your side, “You don’t have to worry about anything.”

 Fees: “Fixed fees, depending on the work.
 First consultation at our expense.”

 Contact: email@example.com, based in Central London